Harshitjain-307/Color-Detection/README.md

 5. Prediction of color
 6. Returning the prediction is true or false

+I think, the training data has a huge important in classification accuracy.
+I created my training data carefully but maybe the accuracy can be higher with more suitable training data.

+Another important thing is lightning and shadows.
+In my test images, the images which were taken under bad lighting conditions and with shadows are classified wrong (false positives), maybe some filtering algorithm should/can be implemented before the test images send to KNN classifier Thus, accuracy can be improved.

 ## Contact

 If you have any questions or suggestions, feel free to contact us: